 You may have heard that the sugar-free sweetener xylitol that is present in some peanut butter is highly toxic to DOGS.
 Fortunately, xylitol is not toxic to cats (5).

-Peanut Butter Dog Treats OK for CATS
+Peanut Butter Dog Treats That Are SAFE for Cats

 Heinz Body Anemia in Cats